 Learn about the local customs before you travel

 Ensure that you don’t become a target for negative attention.
-A bit of background research can do wonders, and essentially you’ll avoid clashing with the local culture.
+A bit of background research can do wonders, and essentially you’ll avoid clashing with the local culture as a result.

 Don’t advertise your valuables, and lock them up when you can!